Most popular songs that never won a Grammy

-In 1963, The Beatles sat down at Abbey Studios to record “I Want to Hold Your Hand” after their manager, Brian Epstein, asked them to write something for the American market.
-While the group was already wildly popular in Europe, they hadn’t yet gained the same notoriety across the pond.
+In 1963, The Beatles sat down at EMI Recording Studios, which in 1976 was renamed Abbey Road Studios, to record "I Want to Hold Your Hand" after their manager, Brian Epstein, asked them to write something for the American market.
+While the group was already wildly popular in Europe, they hadn't yet gained the same notoriety across the pond.
 Upon its Dec.
-26 release, the song was a runaway hit, selling 10,000 copies an hour in New York City alone.
+26, 1963, release, the song was a runaway hit, selling 10,000 copies an hour in New York City alone.

 #24.
 'It's All in the Game' by Tommy Edwards